 The best practice is to ‘noindex’ and ‘nofollow’ tag pages.
-By doing so Google (and other search engines), will not take into account these pages while indexing your website and this will save you a lot of time and also make your website more optimized.
+By doing so Google (and other search engines), will not take into account these pages while indexing your website.
+This will save you a lot of time and also make your website more optimized.

 How to noindex and nofollow tag pages

-If you using Yoast SEO plugin, you can find this setting under TAXONOMIES.
+If you are using Yoast SEO plugin, you should go to SEARCH APPEARANCE and then TAXONOMIES.

-Category and tag pages are present by default on all kinds of WordPress websites.
+Category and tag pages are available by default on all kinds of WordPress websites.
 Many people ignore them but as explained above, this can negatively affect your SEO efforts.